 Be gentle with your hair care

 When brushing your hair, avoid using rough, synthetic bristles.
 Preferably, opt for natural bristle, soft brushes that will be gentler on your delicate strands.
-Whenever possible, avoid brushing your hair while it's wet; use a very wide-toothed comb to detangle instead.
+Avoid brushing your hair while it's wet; use a wide-toothed comb to detangle instead.
 Too much tugging and pulling can cause the hair to break and fall out.

-It's also a good idea to avoid taut hairstyles that put pressure on the scalp and hairline.
+It's also a good idea to avoid tight hairstyles that pressure the scalp and hairline.
 Minimize coloring, bleaching, and heat styling tools that further damage and aggravate the scalp and hair.